Important Update: Canada Post Strike & Shipping Guidelines. Learn More.

 Topics covered in this module are:

-• Explain how tax changes impact small businesses
+• Explain taxation of small businesses

 • Explain salary versus dividend planning